 This includes your health, pension and disability insurance.
-The KSK normally withdraws monthly payments from your German bank account put its contributin on top and transfer the fee to your public health insurance.
+The KSK normally withdraws your share in monthly payments from your German bank account, add’s there contribution on top and transfers the total fee to your public health insurance.

-As the German might not be your mother tongue and you find KSK website, all the forms and paper work too complicated we can support you in this difficult moment of your life and make it smooth and easy.
-We offer expert support, application preparations and consultations on all things Künstlersozialkasse (KSK).
-Go to the link below, find the package, find your artist support and kulturspace team will be in touch shortly.
+All the forms, portfolio preparation, paper work and process can be overwhelming. we offer support in this difficult but important moment of your life to make it smooth and easy. expert application preparations and consultations on all things Künstlersozialkasse (KSK) you will find on the link below, find the package, find your artist support and the kulturspace team will be in touch shortly.
 Don’t you worry we got your back.